omics-datascience/multiomix/DEPLOYING.md

 - **The task is submitted and is being executed by Celery, but the Django server is down**: in this case the task continues to run in Celery until it finishes, and the user can check the status of the task in the user interface when the Django instance becomes available again.
 - **The task is submitted and being executed by Celery but the Celery worker crashes**: in this case the task remains in `PENDING` state and will be executed by Celery when the worker starts thanks to the script implemented in the `celery.py` file.

+The specification of all the Celery services is available both in the Docker Compose/Docker Swarm (file `docker-compose_dist.yml`) or in the K8S configuration files.

+In those files each of these services has a parameter called `CONCURRENCY` (default `2`, except for `sync-datasets-worker` used to sync CGDS datasets which is a non-frequent task) that specifies how many computing instances can run on that Celery worker.
+Increasing this parameter will allow more tasks to run in parallel.

+You can also increase the number of replicas of the Docker service to create the required instances (by default only one instance of each service is raised).

 ## Creating Dumps and Restoring from Dumps